 Mountain Bike Trails

-The Taos area affords almost every level and type of offroad cycling available, from mesa trails and rides along the Rio Grande Gorge to forest roads and steep, rocky singletrack.
-The views range from wide-open vistas of the surrounding Sangre de Christo mountains to lush flower-filled meadows.
+The Taos area affords almost every level and type of offroad cycling available, from mesa trail riding along the Rio Grande Gorge to forest roads and steep, rocky singletrack.
+The views range from wide-open vistas of the surrounding Sangre de Christo mountains + rivers to lush flower-filled meadows.

 Many of the trails can climb to well over 10,000 feet, so be prepared for any kind of weather.
-Always carry a map, lots of water, food, tools and clothing for changes in the weather.
+Always carry a map (paper + digital), lots of water, food, tools and clothing for changes in the weather.
 Most of the locals tend to begin their rides in the morning to avoid possible afternoon wind and showers, especially during “monsoon season” mid-July through August.
+Check the National Weather Service for Taos and the Taos Ski Valley.

 Find some of our favorite rides here.